DocodeLee/devnotes/notes/JS.md

 #  we can divide up our code into reusable parts called functions.
 # It is possible to have both local and global variables with the same name.
 When you do this, the local variable takes precedence over the global variable.
+# Note: Boolean values are never written with quotes.
+The strings "true" and "false" are not Boolean and have no special meaning in JavaScript.